Track Metadata

 I don’t know how many items you can safely ask for at one time.
 I have had success with values as high as 64 on my CDJ-2000 nexus players, but they failed when asking for numbers in the thousands.
 So to be safe, you should ask for the results in chunks of 64 or smaller, by setting limit and total to the lesser of 64 and the remaining number of results you want, and incrementing offset by 64 in each request until you have retrieved them all.

-The details of the menu items are slightly different than in the case of a metadata request.
+The details of the menu items are slightly different from the ones seen with a metadata request.
 In the example where you are retrieving tracks in the default order, with the second column configured to be artists, they will have the content shown in the following table:

 Arg | Type | Meaning |